open-formulieren/open-forms-sdk/INSTALL.md

 ## Quickstart

-Ensure you have the backend project running, on the branch `feature/sdk-poc`.
-Otherwise you will get CORS errors.
+Ensure you have the backend project running and add `CORS_ALLOWED_ORIGINS=http://localhost:3000` to your `.env` file otherwise you will get CORS errors.

 Clone this repository, and create/edit `.env` for your needs: